kennysmithed/origins23/origins_reading_wk3.md

 Kanzi's use of arbitrary symbols is just one of his many abilities that are beyond anything we observe in wild bonobos and highlights how different environments can unmask latent cognitive abilities.
 Like some of the other animals in this section, Kanzi's impressive knowledge of vocabulary hints at abilities which are necessary pre-conditions for mastery of language.
 But Fitch considers language to be fundamentally distinct in two aspects.

-First, human language is highly **expressive:** it allows us to convey practically any thought that pops into our heads and converse on a range of topics that dwarfs anything we've witnessed in nonhuman animals.
+First, human language is highly **expressive:** it allows us to convey practically any thought that pops into our heads and converse on a range of topics far far larger anything we've witnessed in nonhuman animals.
 Indeed, animal communication appears to be tailored for very specific needs, such as predator warnings and mating.
 Second, nonhuman animals are capable of some pretty impressive feats of observing and interpreting the behaviour of others, but they lack the ability to fulfil the second half of what Fitch terms the Gricean contract: to use this knowledge about behaviour to **intentionally inform** other individuals (although some more recent evidence, which I will discuss in the lecture, challenges this).

 To wrap up the chapter, Fitch considers why humans are unique in these two respects.
 The central point is that there are considerable evolutionary barriers to achieving a cheap and honest communication system like language.
 One of the goals in studying the evolution of language is to try and investigate the circumstances under which humans overcame these limitations.

 ## Additional Notes
 In addition to these general conclusions, there are three points Fitch raises that you should keep in mind when reading:

 **Be cautious when interpreting animal behaviour:** You will see many instances in the chapter where human researchers have over-interpreted or indeed under-interpreted the capacities of nonhuman animals.

 **Evolution is not goal-directed:** Evolution is a blind process that does not have any particular goals in mind.
-So, when thinking about animal cognition and communication, there is nothing to say that evolution is working toward increasingly complex behaviours (or increasingly human behaviours).
+So, when thinking about animal cognition and communication, there is nothing to say that evolution is working toward increasingly complex behaviours (or increasingly human-like behaviours).
 As Fitch notes, there is considerable evidence that counters the view of an evolutionary ladder, with organisms forming a linear progression from least to most complex.

 **Descent and Convergence:** The comparative method is a useful tool for elucidating cases of homology and analogy in cognitive and communicative abilities.
 Employing this method can tell us what features we share with other species because they were present in our last common ancestor (homology, or similarity through descent from a common ancestor) and under what environmental conditions do certain features evolve (analogies, produced by convergent evolution).

 ## Reference
 Fitch, W. T. (2010). *The Evolution of Language*.
 Cambridge: Cambridge University Press.